e2thex/thoughts/docs/The Schematic Approach.md

-# On Mind

-This essay is broken up into a few section, the first on On Schema is foundational to the others as it lays the framework on which I explore consousenes, free will, and ethics.

-## On Schema
+## The Foundation

 A **schema** is best defined as a **trained abstract probabilistic simulator**.

-It is a **simulator** in that it can generate multiple possible paths or outcomes not just a single prediction, but a dynamic engine capable of exploring different scenarios.
-It is **abstract** in that it strips away unnecessary details, retaining only the essential features needed for its purpose.
+It is a **simulator**, in that it can generate multiple possible paths or outcomes, not just a single prediction, but a dynamic engine capable of exploring different scenarios.
+It is **abstract** in that it strips away unnecessary details, constructing representations of the essential features needed for its purpose.
 It is **probabilistic** in that it uses heuristics to fill in the gaps, estimating likelihoods rather than certainties.
 And it is **trained** through experience and feedback, becoming more efficient at generating useful simulations over time.

 Schemas dramatically reduce the brain's computational and memory requirements by eliminating the need to process all sensory inputs in detail.
 Instead of evaluating every piece of information, schemas allow the brain to quickly react based on simplified patterns and minimal inputs.
 They act as efficient mental shortcuts, letting us respond rapidly without having to analyze the full complexity of a situation.